aitimate/pk/README.md

    pk [global options] command [command options] [arguments...]

 GLOBAL OPTIONS:
-   --decrypt, -d, -D         Is the decrypt mode? or default encrypt mode (default: false) --key value, -k value     The key for AES process --value value, -v value   The text value that you want to encrypt or decrypt --output value, -o value  The file path for the output text (default: "./.env")
+   --decrypt, -d, -D         Is the decrypt mode? or the default encrypt mode (default: false) --key value, -k value     The key for AES process --value value, -v value   The text value that you want to encrypt or decrypt --output value, -o value  The file path for the output text (default: "./.env")